ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

     3. Insertion as breadth-depth therefore it always has a height of LogN.
 Uses bubble'ing to interchange an newly added element to top.
     4. **Insertion - Bubbling E.g. Min Heap**: Check the parent, if it is greater than our node swap them.
     5. **Removing**: If root is removed then we have an empty spot.
 Swap that empty with the last added element.
 Bubble down the new root.
 Compare the root with its both children and swap it with the smallest child.
+    6. **Removing wrt.
+Key**: Find the node with O(N) search and delete the node and swap the last node with the deleted current.
+After that ONLY HEAPIFYDOWN from that node is required.
+Proof: If a node at a level is swapped with the last node since the last node is greater than the current node, it is guranteed that the new value is always bigger than its parent.
+However, it is not guaranteed that the value is the smallest wrt. all children.
-    6. **Indexing**: Parent = index is current index; parent = (index - 1) / 2, left = index * 2 + 1, right = index * 2 + 2
+    7. **Indexing**: Parent = index is current index; parent = (index - 1) / 2, left = index * 2 + 1, right = index * 2 + 2
-    7. **Heapify up - bubble up**: When we switch the current node with the root since the root was smaller than the other node, the swapped node it guaranteed to be smaller than the other child node.
+    8. **Heapify up - bubble up**: When we switch the current node with the root since the root was smaller than the other node, the swapped node it guaranteed to be smaller than the other child node.
-    8. **Heapify down - bubble down**: We switch the current node with the smallest of the children since the smallest node must be the root.
+    9. **Heapify down - bubble down**: We switch the current node with the smallest of the children since the smallest node must be the root.
-    9. **Advantages**: Useful for accessing the smallest node in O(1) time, schedulers (where the earliest item is desired), find the kth smallest value O(k * logN) {logN due to heapify after deleting root}, median finder.
+    10. **Advantages**: Useful for accessing the smallest node in O(1) time, schedulers (where the earliest item is desired), find the kth smallest value O(k * logN) {logN due to heapify after deleting root}, median finder.
-    10. O(N logN) to build the heap since we make insert calls with each element that could lead to heapify up.
+    11. O(N logN) to build the heap since we make insert calls with each element that could lead to heapify up.
+    12. But if the array is given initially it is O(N) due to the heapify call for the each subtrees starting from non leaves.
-    11. Find the largest kth number is find the smallest n-k th number in min heap.
+    13. Find the largest kth number is find the smallest n-k th number in min heap.

 * Priority Queue vs Heap: A heap is an implementation of priority queue with BST's.
 A normal Priority Queue can have O(N) add time where as a heap has O(logN) add.

 * A full binary tree (sometimes proper binary tree or 2-tree) is a tree in which every node other than the leaves has two children.
 In a full binary tree all nodes have either 0 or 2 children.
 Both types of nodes can appear at all levels in the tree